The Nappy Lady Ltd

 Are any nappy liners really flushable?

-No, no brand of nappy liners are not flushable.
-Disposable paper liners used to be considered flushable as they were made of paper and would slowly break down.
+No, no brand of disposable paper liner are flushable.
+Disposable paper liners used to be considered flushable as they were made of paper which was water soluable and would slowly break down.
 However it's been found they broke down far too slowly for the UK drainage system and now many liners now have viscose added which makes them stronger but further slows their breakdown.

 Soiled liners should be composted (wet only) or disposed of in the bin.